dss-extensions/DSS-Python/README.md

 Besides most of the COM methods, some of the unique DDLL methods are also exposed in adapted forms, namely the methods from `DYMatrix.pas`, especially `GetCompressedYMatrix` (check the source files for more information).

-Since no GUI components are used in the FreePascal DLL, we are experimenting with different ways of handling OpenDSS errors.
-Currently, the `DSS.Text.Command` call checks for OpenDSS errors (through the `DSS.Error` interface) and converts those to Python exceptions.
-Ideally every error should be converted to Python exceptions, but that could negatively impact performance.
-You can manually trigger an error check by calling the function `CheckForError()` from the main module.
+Since no GUI components are used in the FreePascal DLL, we map nearly all OpenDSS errors to Python exceptions, which seems a more natural way of working in Python.
+You can still manually trigger an error check by calling the function `CheckForError()` from the main module or manually checking the `DSS.Error` interface.

 ## Installing